tokio-rs/website/content/blog/2024-10-23-announcing-toasty.md

 ---

 [Toasty](https://github.com/tokio-rs/toasty) is an asynchronous ORM for the Rust programming language that prioritizes ease of use.
-It is currently in the early stages of development and should be considered a "preview" (not ready for real-world usage yet).
 Toasty supports SQL and NoSQL databases, including DynamoDB and Cassandra (soon).

+Toasty is currently in the early stages of development and should be considered a "preview" (not ready for real-world usage yet).
+It also isn't released on crates.io yet.
+I am announcing it now as I have made the Github repository open, will continue development in the open, and am hoping to get feedback.

 Projects that use Toasty start by creating a schema file to define the application's data model.
 For example, this is the contents of the